Drone Detection and Neutralisation Technologies – Part II

 Since 2015, CERBAIR developed its own radiofrequency spectrum analysis algorithm.
-In the first part of this post, we showed the pros and cons of every type of detection technologies.
+In the first part of the Drone Detection and Neutralisation blog post post, we showed the pros and cons of every type of detection technologies.
 Among its perks, cost effectiveness is perhaps the main factor that led us to this choice.
 It is the backbone of our competitiveness.
 Radiofrequency is also the only available technology that allows the user to detect both the drone and its pilot, a key advantage for law enforcement.
 Using the same data, the drone model can be identified as well.
 Furthermore, detection using this method is passive, emitting no interferences of any kind.
 By applying our sorting algorithms, we have managed to push the ranges up to 4 km in optimal conditions.
 But it is one thing to detect an incoming threat from afar.
 Whether the motive is espionage, collision or attack, a sensitive site needs to have its resources protected by a jamming device, capable of preventing the threat from penetrating its valuable airspace and assets.
 Is radiofrequency-based jamming a proper solution to get rid of malevolent drones ?

 A/ The three decisive factors of a realistic CUAV offer.

 Before we deep dive into “the art of neutralisation”, a dual detection-jamming solution should rely on three pillars:

 The reliance and accuracy, through a multi-technology solution

 Based on our RF spectrum analysis technology, we offer three different dual detection-jamming solutions with different formats.
 The latter deeply impacts the efficiency and availability of the protection.